trippiez/TldrURL/README.md

-# YaCut - Link Shortening Service
+# TldrURL - Link Shortening Service

-YaCut is a service that allows shortening long URLs into short, easy-to-manage links.
+TldrURL is a service that allows shortening long URLs into short, easy-to-manage links.
 The project is designed to facilitate the exchange of links, making them more convenient and memorable.

 ## Project Description

-YaCut provides a simple user interface for shortening links and an API for integration with other applications.
+TldrURL provides a simple user interface for shortening links and an API for integration with other applications.
 It offers the following key features:

 - Generating short links and associating them with original long URLs.
 - Redirecting to the original address when accessing short links.